H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 In the Quantarithmia framework, these requirements imply that regions themselves—such as ZIP codes, counties, corridors, and neighborhoods—must appear as parameterizing elements.
 Each region can be treated as encoding local conditions in the global state, so that differences between places show up as differences in stored structure and in the “landscape” of beliefs and obligations.
 The key point for this chapter is that such differences must be representable and inspectable, not merely invoked metaphorically.

-Later chapters (including the detailed GBIM chapter and the GeoDB chapter) show how these conceptual commitments are implemented over PostgreSQL/PostGIS, CSV‑derived tables, embeddings, and programme registries.
+Later chapters (including the detailed GBIM chapter and the GeoDB chapter) show how these conceptual commitments are implemented over PostgreSQL/PostGIS, CSV‑derived tables, embeddings, and programme registries in the running system.
 Here, the chapter’s role is to make clear that a Steward System like Ms. Jarvis cannot be considered place‑accountable unless it supports beliefs that can be interrogated along these dimensions.

 ## What a geospatial belief model must support